notional-labs/gamm-bounty/readme.md

 This contract is esenstially an ica module with its account being kinda like the ica account.
 However, the functionality is much more flexible and versatile than ica :

 1. This contract account is not only controlled by only one remote account.
 It can be controlled by any remote account (weather that it's a contract account or just a regular account).
 But there's a catch, a remote account can only controll just the fund it sends to this contract account.
-For example, If remote contract A from juno chain send 50 juno to this contract account via ibc transfer, A can only use a total of 50 juno to `instant ibc swap`.
+For example, If remote contract A from juno chain send 50 ibc juno to this contract account.
+A can only use a total of 50 juno to `instant ibc swap`.